deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18084/index.md

 ![](figures/figures_1_0.png)

-> 🔼 Figure 1 illustrates DynamicCity's capability to generate diverse large-scale and long-sequential 4D LiDAR scenes from various driving scenarios.
+> 🔼 The figure illustrates the DynamicCity framework, showcasing its ability to generate large-scale, high-quality 4D LiDAR scenes from dynamic environments using command-driven scene generation, trajectory-guided generation, dynamic scene inpainting, and layout-conditioned generation.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Dynamic LiDAR scene generation from DynamicCity.
 We introduce a new LiDAR generation model that generates diverse 4D scenes of large spatial scales (80 × 80 × 6.4 meter³) and long sequential modeling (up to 128 frames), enabling a diverse set of downstream applications.
 For more examples, kindly refer to our Project Page: https://dynamic-city.github.io.